csendesm/pipeline-tutorials/pipeline_aws.md

+### How to deploy 'Kafka on etcd' on AWS with Banzai Cloud's Pipline

 In this tutorial we will guide you through how to deploy a 'Kafta on etcd' application from the ground on AWS.

 At first you have to deploy our Pipeline Control Plane which takes care all the hard work.